Helpico/Helpico/README.md

 ## ${\color{#EB578C}\text{Social Innovator • EdTech Architect • Civic Researcher}{\text{}}}$

-As the initiator of the **"Therapeutic Education for Ukraine"** movement, I build coalitions to transform the learning process into a tool for recovery.
+As the initiator of the **"Therapeutic Education for Ukraine"** movement, I am building coalitions to transform the learning process into a tool for recovery.
+This is more than an educational project; it is my fight for the resilience of our nation and its future — our children.

 My work combines over 20 years of experience across public policy, research, and software development to architect the practical, digital-first solutions needed to make this vision a reality.

 ## Key Credentials & Competencies